Southeast Asian Affairs 2012

 -

-Signs of the Times: Election Fever, Recurring Themes, and Political Malaise, by Afif Pasuni, Joseph Chinyong Liow, authors see abstractThe political turbulence that engulfed Malaysia after the 2008 general elections continued to define much of Malaysian politics in 2011.
+Signs of the Times: Election Fever, Recurring Themes, and Political Malaise, by Afif Pasuni, Joseph Liow Chinyong, authors see abstractThe political turbulence that engulfed Malaysia after the 2008 general elections continued to define much of Malaysian politics in 2011.
 Four high profile developments, in particular, are analysed closely in this chapter: (1) the string of by-elections, (2) the Sarawak state elections, (3) the Bersih 2.0 rally, and (4) the persistence of religious controversies, in terms of their implications for widely anticipated general elections in 2012.
 The chapter finds that while the ruling Barisan Nasional coalition began the year with a string of by-election victories, these successes were quickly tempered by the opposition's gains in the Sarawak state elections.
 Likewise, the Najib admistration's attempt to win over fence-sitters through a slew of political and economic reforms, such as acceptance of recommendations for electoral reforms in the wake of Bersih 2.0, was circumscribed by the intensification of racial and religious discourse in the country.

 -